open-contracting-extensions/ocds_medicines_extension/README.md

 ## Related Standards

 The fields, definitions and codelists used in this extension are based on the following standards that are commonly used in the data on public medicine purchases.
-Each standard is used for the classification, designation or listing of drugs in different countries.
+Each standard is used for the classification, designation, or listing of drugs in different countries.

 | Standard        | Maintains       |  Purpose                        |
 | -----------     | -----------    |  -----------                      |